takatoh/acm/README.md

       email: takatoh.m@gmail.com
       password: xxxxxxxx

 In default, value of password is masked.
-If you see password, give --pass option.
+If you see the password, give --pass option.
+Or --clip option copies the password to clipboard.

 Update value of key: